 The Point Cloud Phenomenon in 5 Premium Papers - 20/12/2018

 Point clouds acquired with a laser scanner contain millions or even billions of geospatial data points representing the x, y and z coordinates.
-Using advanced point cloud processing software, the captured geospatial data can be visualised in a digital elevation model (DEM), digital terrain model (DTM) or 3D city model, for example.
-Which key trends and technological developments have we seen over the past year?
-We’ve selected five articles published by ‘GIM International’ in 2018 to give you an overview of the direction in which the point cloud phenomenon is heading.
+Using advanced point cloud processing software, the captured geospatial data can be visualized in a digital elevation model (DEM), digital terrain model (DTM) or 3D city model, for example.
+Which key trends and technological developments have we seen recently?
+We’ve selected five articles published by ‘GIM International’ to give you an overview of the direction in which the point cloud phenomenon is heading.

 Point Clouds and Smart Cities